Shopify/javascript/jquery/README.md

   this.$node = $(node);
   ```

 - Cache jQuery lookups whenever you will use more than once.
-If possible, use jQuery's excellent support for chaining to avoid having to store any local references.
+If possible, use jQuery’s excellent support for chaining to avoid having to store any local references.

   ```js
   // bad